openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 ## Transparency

+In **2025**, 40 funding requests were made by 36 contributors for a total requested sum of $56,262 with a maximum of 2 requests per contributor.
+Requested sums per trip ranged from $300 to $7,083, with a median of $1,330 and an average of $1,550.
+Of the 40 requests, 23 were approved (totaling $35,647), 12 were denied, and 5 were cancelled by the applicant.

 In **2024**, 27 funding requests were made by 25 contributors for a total requested sum of $36,654 with a maximum of 2 requests per contributor.
 Requested sums per trip ranged from $140 to $6,400, with a median of $1,227 and an average of $1,466. ~37% of the funding requests stated that they identified as being from an underrepresented group.
 All requests were granted.